send2dan/public/README.md

 - Both R and Python benefit from a worldwide community that freely shares peer-reviewed learning and resources, e.g. through [GitHub](https://github.com/send2dan/), for anyone to use
 - The [Goldacre report](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1067053/goldacre-review-using-health-data-for-research-and-analysis.pdf) actively promotes the use of open-source data science programming languages across the NHS.
 This is with a view to increasing adoption of [RAP (Reproducible Analytical Pipelines)](https://nhsdigital.github.io/rap-community-of-practice/introduction_to_RAP/what_is_RAP/).
 The vision is for modern, open-source tools to support [better, broader, safer care](https://www.gov.uk/government/publications/better-broader-safer-using-health-data-for-research-and-analysis/better-broader-safer-using-health-data-for-research-and-analysis#modern-open-working-methods-for-nhs-data-analysis)
 - [Lord Darzi's report on the state of the National Health Service in England](https://www.gov.uk/government/publications/independent-investigation-of-the-nhs-in-england) emphasises we are on the precipice of an artificial intelligence (AI) revolution that could transform care for patients.
+- Investing in additional data science capacity is essential to meet national policy expectations, improving diagnostic capabilities, and ensuring our Trust is positioned to deliver the "better, broader, safer care" that the [NHS 10-year plan demands](https://www.gov.uk/government/publications/10-year-health-plan-for-england-fit-for-the-future/fit-for-the-future-10-year-health-plan-for-england-executive-summary).

 *Resources*